-- Escalation within JHCPB would occur either informally, at meetings or through email. - Escalation with the TfNSW Communication and Engagement Manager would occur formally through TeamBinder and at regular meetings between JHCPB and TfNSW representatives. - Escalation with the Environmental Representative and the Acoustic Advisor would occur formally through TeamBinder. - Escalation will occur in the circumstances identified above or at the request of the stakeholder.
+- Escalation within the contractor's team would occur either informally, at meetings or through email. - Escalation with the TfNSW Communication and Engagement Manager would occur formally through TeamBinder or email and at regular meetings between the contractor and TfNSW representatives. - Escalation with the Environmental Representative and the Acoustic Advisor would occur formally through TeamBinder via TfNSW. - Escalation will occur in the circumstances identified above or at the request of the stakeholder.
 In both instances the stakeholder will be advised that the issue has been escalated and the person or organisation that it has been escalated to.

-In addition to the above, the Environmental Representative may also be requested by the Department of Planning, Industry and Environment to assist the Department in the resolution of community complaints in accordance with Condition of Approval A21(g).
+In addition to the above, the Environmental Representative may also be requested by the Department of Planning, Housing and Infrastructure to assist the Department in the resolution of community complaints in accordance with Condition of Approval A21(g).